singapore9/attack-service/README.md

 If it has ```"ok": true```,  then "cloud environment config" was successfully parsed.

 #### Hint 3: if you want to see logs, then for keeping an eye:
-- on JSON pre-processing script work (Service Behaviour, #1)
+- on the JSON pre-processing script work (Service Behaviour, #1)

 ``docker compose exec web_app tail -f logs/on_startup.log ``

-- on server's work / responses (Service Behaviour, #2)
+- on the server's work / responses (Service Behaviour, #2)

 ``docker compose exec web_app tail -f logs/attack-service.log ``